 Belonging is the basis for living a fulfilling life.
 Children feel they belong because of the relationships they have with their family, community, culture and place.
 The College also teaches students that a loving God has created them and that belonging to His family is one of life’s greatest joys.

 Being is about living here and now.
 Childhood is a special time in life and children need time to just ‘be’; time to play, try new things, and have fun within reasonable behavioural boundaries.
 The College values diversity and aims to promote an environment in which individuals are accepted and included regardless of difference.
-We also encourage students to behave here and now in a manner pleasing to God.

 Becoming is about learning and development.
 As our children develop their sense of identity, together with parents we aim to instil in them the College’s values and a faith in the Lord Jesus Christ to shape the type of adult they will become.

 Under the National Quality Standards, the ELC has developed a Quality Improvement Plan which is available for families to view in the entrance area.
 This plan is reviewed every year through a self assessment and by gathering feedback from all stakeholders.
 Our current identified areas for improvement are available in the entrance area.

 The ELC participated in the Assessment and Rating process in September 2019 and received an overall rating of Working Towards the National Quality Standards (NQS) with the results for each quality area listed below:

 Quality Area 1 - Educational Program and Practice - Meeting NQS